 TL;DR: Hydrogen earns its complexity in roughly 5 percent of Shopify projects: stores that genuinely need sub-1-second LCP, true multi-channel headless, custom checkout outside Plus, personalization at scale, or custom SEO architecture.
 For the other 95 percent, a well-built Liquid theme ships faster, costs less, hires easier, and meets the same Core Web Vitals bar.
 Real CrUX numbers from a live Liquid store and a cost framework follow.

 The proof point this post anchors on is the Enea Studio case study, a luxury jewelry storefront I built and maintain on Liquid.
 Field CrUX data is LCP 2.1 seconds, INP 129 milliseconds, CLS 0.05.
-All three metrics are green on the Core Web Vitals threshold.
-That is a Liquid store on Shopify’s CDN, no edge runtime, no React.
+All three pass the Core Web Vitals threshold on mobile.
+No edge runtime, no React.
 The question is not whether Liquid can be fast.
 It can.
-The question is what specific business requirement justifies the order-of-magnitude cost increase that Hydrogen brings.
+The question is what specific business requirement justifies the order-of-magnitude cost increase Hydrogen brings.

 What is Hydrogen and how is it different from Liquid?